PatrickSinger99/MultiAgentSimulation/README.md

 A personal project for creating a multi-agent simulation that is widely configurable for RL training, etc.
 Agents can use ray casting to detect obstacle edges and surrounding other agents.
 A gui for display and control was built with pygame.
+The gui has the ability to select an agent and see the simulation from the agents sensors.

 This project is currently WIP